-One of the things I’ve become known for being really good at is getting stuff done – and now helping others do the same.
+One of the things I’ve become known for being really good at is getting stuff done – and now helping others to do the same.

-I’ve learnt to take serious, effective action as soon as an idea comes into my head and now have the ability to use those most important higher mental faculties of imagination and will, to implement like a boss!
+I’ve learned to take serious, effective action as soon as an idea comes into my head and now have the ability to use those most important higher mental faculties of imagination and will, to implement like a boss!

 And not only to start the task – but to work on it until it’s complete.
 Something I struggled with previously for decades.

 So how do I do it?

 Well, for me it has been a journey of mental re-programming – and one that I now take my clients through – but I’ve condensed my findings (and the systems I use myself) down into the 5-Steps below.

 The first thing to understand is that there is a ‘procrastinating psychology’.

 I often hear people say “ I just need to get out of my own way”, or “I’m the only thing stopping me” – as if it’s some conscious decision that they’re making not to do stuff.

 The truth is it’s your subconscious mind that’s holding you back – not your conscious mind.

 Let me explain…